 Festival Street will occupy a large stretch of King Street outside of the TIFF Bell Lightbox theatre, from Peter Street to University Avenue.

-The family-friendly street festival will be celebrating all things film and will feature “live performances, partner activations, and outdoor screenings,” according to a press release from TIFF.
+The family-friendly street festival will be celebrating all things film and will feature free live performances, movie screenings, outdoor art installations, and an all-new block party!

 Recent Posts